 EC declines to share info on violations of model code of conduct by PM, others

-New Delhi, June 10: The Election Commission has declined to share details on alleged poll code violations by Prime Minister Narendra Modi and other politicians during the Lok Sabha election campaign and subsequent clean chits given to them, saying compilation of the information would disproportionately divert its resources.
+New Delhi, June 10: The Election Commission (EC) has declined to share details on alleged poll code violations by Prime Minister Narendra Modi and other politicians during the Lok Sabha election campaign and subsequent clean chits given to them, saying compilation of the information would disproportionately divert its resources.

 In a reply to an RTI query, the poll body also declined to provide a copy of file noting of dissent notes given by one of the two Election Commissioners while deciding on the cases of violations of the model code of conduct by the prime minister.

 "It is informed that that complaints of violation of model code of conduct are dealt in the concerned territorial sections.
 The information sought by you is not available in the compiled form and compilation of the same will disproportionately divert the resources.
-In this regard you may refer to Section 7 (9) of the RTI Act, 2005," the Election Commission said in its reply to the RTI query filed by this journalist.
+In this regard you may refer to Section 7 (9) of the RTI Act, 2005," the EC said in its reply to the RTI query filed by this journalist.

 The referred section says "an information shall ordinarily be provided in the form in which it is sought unless it would disproportionately divert the resources of the public authority or would be detrimental to the safety or preservation of the record in question".

-The EC was asked to provide information on its conclusion of no violations of model code of conduct (or providing clean chit) by the prime minister during his various poll speeches.
+The EC was asked to provide information on its conclusion of no violations of model code of conduct (or providing clean chit) by the Prime Minister during his various poll speeches.

 Why the EC's announcement on Kashmir was timed with release of top 10 terrorists' hit-list